yevbar/sourcegraph/doc/admin/pings.md

 Sourcegraph periodically sends a ping to Sourcegraph.com to help our product and customer teams.
 It sends only the high-level data below.
 It never sends code, repository names, usernames, or any other specific data.
 To learn more, click **Admin** in the top right of any page on your instance, and go to **Pings** in the left side menu.
 (The URL is `https://sourcegraph.example.com/site-admin/pings`.)

 - Sourcegraph version string
-- Deployment type (Server or Data Center)
+- Deployment type (single-node or Kubernetes cluster)
 - Randomly generated site identifier
 - The email address of the initial site installer (or if deleted, the first active site admin), to know who to contact regarding sales, product updates, and policy updates
 - Which category of authentication provider is in use (built-in, OpenID Connect, an HTTP proxy, or SAML)